-VistaGen Therapeutics, Inc. (Nasdaq: VTGN), is a clinical-stage biopharmaceutical company developing new generation medicines for depression and other CNS disorders.
-VistaGen's lead CNS product candidate, AV-101, an oral N-methyl-D-aspartate (NMDA) receptor glycine B (GlyB) antagonist, belongs to a new generation of investigational medicines in neuropsychiatry known as glutamate receptor modulators having the potential to treat MDD faster than current FDA-approved antidepressants commonly known as SSRIs and SNRIs, which target the neurotransmitters serotonin and/or norepinephrine, respectively.
-AV-101's mechanism of action is fundamentally different from all SSRIs, SNRIs and atypical antipsychotics often used adjunctively to augment them.
+VistaGen Therapeutics, Inc. (Nasdaq: VTGN), is a clinical-stage biopharmaceutical company developing new generation medicines for depression and other CNS diseases and disorders.
+VistaGen's lead CNS product candidate, AV-101, an oral N-methyl-D-aspartate receptor glycine B (NMDAR GlyB) antagonist, belongs to a new generation of investigational medicines in neuropsychiatry known as glutamate receptor modulators having the potential to treat MDD faster than current FDA-approved antidepressants commonly known as SSRIs and SNRIs, which target the neurotransmitters serotonin and/or norepinephrine, respectively.
+AV-101's mechanism of action is fundamentally different from all SSRIs and SNRIs, as well as atypical antipsychotics often used adjunctively to augment them.

 VistaGen's orally available AV-101 may also have potential in conjunction with ketamine treatment for MDD and suicidal ideation, as a non-sedating, non-opioid alternative to treat neuropathic pain and epilepsy, to reduce dyskinesia associated with Huntington's disease and levodopa therapy for Parkinson's disease (PD LID), and for other CNS diseases and disorders where modulation of the NMDA receptors and activation of AMPA receptors may achieve therapeutic benefits.